Brahma Purana: Content

-The Padma Purana categorizes Brahma Purana as a Rajas Purana, implying the text is related to Brahma, but extant manuscripts have nothing to do with Brahma.
-Scholars consider the Sattva-Rajas-Tamas classification as "Entirely Fanciful" and there is nothing in this text that actually justifies this classification.
+The Padma Purana categorizes Brahma Purana as a Rajas Purana, associating it with Brahma and the cosmic principle of creation.
+Early colonial-era commentators like H. H. Wilson dismissed this tripartite Guna classification as artificial, arguing that surviving manuscripts contain substantial Vaishnava, Shaiva, and Saura material rather than focussing exclusively on Brahma.
+However, modern scholars and traditional commentators point out that this designation aligns with the classical Pancha Lakshana (pañcalakṣaṇa) framework—the five traditional characteristics of a Mahapurana comprising Sarga (primary creation), Pratisarga (secondary creation/dissolution), vaṃśa (genealogies), manvantara (cosmic epochs), and vaṃśānucarita (dynastic histories).
+The Brahma Purana preserves these foundational topics in its opening 18 chapters and genelogical sections, framed as a discourse narrated by Brahma to Daksha.
+This explains its traditional classification under Rajas and its designation as the Adi (first or primordial) Purana.

 The manuscripts of travel guide to Godavari-River Region from this Purana is found as a separate text, and is called Gautami-Mahatmya or Godavari-Mahatmya, while the one corresponding to Rajasthan region is called Brahmottara Purana.
 The tradition and other Puranas assert The Brahma Purana had 10,000 verses, but the surviving manuscripts contain between 7,000 and 8,000 verses exclusive of the Brahmottara Purana supplement which adds between 2,000 and 3,000 verses depending on different versions of the same text.